 Download – BC Hockey Complaint Submission Form

-7. Bullying Workshop Resource Materials - BC Hockey recognizes the seriousness of bullying and the challenges that association have in trying to deal with it.
+BC Hockey recognizes the seriousness of bullying and the challenges that associations have in trying to deal with it.
 To assist, the following materials have been designed to educate and assist associations who may wish to coordinate their own workshop.

 Download - Bullying Workshop Resource Materials